What is the BSKC?

 The racing starts here in February!

-The local-finals are also hosted at your local participating circuit.
+The race events are also hosted at your local participating circuit.

 The racing is usually split in to 6 * 10 minute races with each driver of the team racing in exactly 2 of them.